MultiChain/smart-filter-examples/README.md

 Transaction filters define rules about whether a transaction is valid, by examining that transaction’s inputs, outputs and metadata.
 These are available in MultiChain 2.0 alpha 5.

 Data filters define rules about whether the data in a stream item is valid, by examining that (on-chain or off-chain) data together with the item’s publishers and keys.
-These will be available in MultiChain2.0 alpha 6.
+These will be available in MultiChain 2.0 alpha 6.

 Enjoy and contribute
 --------------------

 We welcome pull requests for this repository, containing your own Smart Filters.
-If the license for your Smart Filter code is anything other than public domain, please make that clear.
+If the license for your Smart Filter code is anything other than public domain, please make that clear in the submitted file.